-Loaded with 19 grams protein and made without banana, this protein-baked oatmeal is a deliciously festive way to kick off the morning.
+Loaded with 19 grams of protein and made without banana, this protein-baked oatmeal is a deliciously festive way to kick off the morning.

 Candy canes for breakfast?
 What kid can say no to that?

 These high-protein baked oats can be prepped the night before and cooked in the morning (just like these candy cane overnight oats with protein powder).
-This means that you get to spend more time enjoying the moment on Christmas and less time in the kitchen!

 Ingredients You’ll Need

-Baking powder: you want the protein-baked oats to rise but not too much.
+Baking powder: you want the protein baked oats to rise but not too much.

 Honey: this gives a bit of sweetness to the morning.
 Though maple syrup will work in its place, it will change the texture slightly.